 H. Lavity Stoutt Community College started with a vision - a vision that continues to be realised with each passing day that HLSCC opens its doors to students and the wider community of the British Virgin Islands.
-Just as the former Chief Minister Hon.
-H. Lavity Stoutt envisioned the reality we now live at the College, you too have begun to envision a future for yourself.
-It is because of that vision that you have come here, and it is because of our Founder's vision that we are here to meet you.
+Just as the former Chief Minister Welcome to H. Lavity Stoutt Community College!
+We are delighted that you have chosen HLSCC as the next step in your academic journey and pledge to work with you in the pursuit and achievement of your professional and personal goals.